aakashnarukula-dev/omni-ai/docs/walkthrough.md

 ## Voice command → delete

-You can also issue destructive commands by voice.
-"Delete all alarms."
-"Remove any cards matching HDFC."
-The command parser recognises the verb (delete / remove / clear / cancel), the target (ALARM / TASK / CARD / DOC / NOTE / ALL), and the scope (all / keyword).
+You can also issue destructive commands by voice. *"Delete all alarms."
+"Remove any cards matching HDFC."* The command parser recognises the verb (delete / remove / clear / cancel), the target (ALARM / TASK / CARD / DOC / NOTE / ALL), and the scope (all / keyword).
 It always opens a confirm screen showing exactly what will be deleted before you approve.

+---

+<sub>Walkthrough images generated with Imagen 4 on Vertex AI.
+Pixel-accurate UI mocks are available under <a href="assets/screens/">assets/screens/</a> — rendered from the design handoff HTML via Playwright.</sub>